 - Stanford University School of Medicine

 - Associate Professor, Department of Emergency Medicine

 - University of Colorado Denver School of Medicine

 The use of any anticoagulant is associated with an increased risk of bleeding, and bleeding complications can be life-threatening.
 Bleeding is especially concerning with the direct oral anticoagulants (DOACs) because antidotes or specific reversal agents for some of the DOACs are lacking.
 Additionally, routine coagulation tests cannot be used to determine the degree of anticoagulation, making it more challenging to determine when the anticoagulant effect has resolved.

 This topic discusses our approach to managing bleeding in patients receiving DOACs.
 Specific indications for these agents, details of administration and monitoring, and perioperative management of these agents are presented separately.
-(See "Direct oral anticoagulants: Dosing and adverse effects" and "Atrial fibrillation: Anticoagulant therapy to prevent embolization" and "Overview of the treatment of lower extremity deep vein thrombosis (DVT)" and "Perioperative management of patients receiving anticoagulants" and "Venous thromboembolism: Initiation of anticoagulation (first 10 days)".)
+(See "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects" and "Atrial fibrillation: Anticoagulant therapy to prevent embolization" and "Overview of the treatment of lower extremity deep vein thrombosis (DVT)" and "Perioperative management of patients receiving anticoagulants" and "Venous thromboembolism: Initiation of anticoagulation (first 10 days)".)

 TERMINOLOGY AND SITES OF ACTION